St Clair railway station

-St Clair railway station is located on the Outer Harbor line.
+St Clair railway station is located on the Outer Harbor and Port Dock lines in South Australia.
 Situated in the north-western Adelaide suburb of Cheltenham, it is 8.6 kilometres from Adelaide station.

 History

 Construction of St Clair station began in June 2013, with the station opening on 23 February 2014.
 It is the official replacement for the Cheltenham Racecourse railway station, which closed in 2009 and was later demolished.

 In late 2016, the station was ranked as one of the best stations in the western suburbs based on 5 criteria.
 The reasons cited included: "Very clean, fine paintwork, no graffiti and no smell.
 Area well landscaped."